smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The coordinator listens to transmit event logs (stale / reorged / cancelled / insufficient funds) of stored `upkeepTriggerID` in memory, and act accordingly:

 - Upkeep performed - the `upkeepTriggerID` is marked as confirmed
-    - log upkeeps state should be updated to `performed`
+    - For log upkeeps, state is updated to `performed` with the Upkeep States component
+    - For conditional upkeeps the perform block number is stored in memory
 - Stale report - the `upkeepTriggerID` is marked as confirmed
     - conditional upkeeps will be sampled and checked again automatically on a later block
-    - for log upkeeps it means there was a duplicate perform. the state should be updated to `performed`
+    - for log upkeeps it means there was a duplicate perform.
+The state is updated to `performed` in Upkeep States
-- Reorged - the `upkeepTriggerID` is removed
+- Reorged - the `upkeepTriggerID` is removed from coordinator
-    - expected to be picked up by the log event provider, because we compare block hashes and will identify reorgs logs as new ones
+    - conditional upkeeps will be sampled and checked again automatically on a later block
+    - Logs enqueued through log event provider (i.e. checkBlockNum == logBlockNum) are forgotten about since the log got reorged.
+If reorg causes a new log then it is expected to be surfaced up by the log provider again.
-    - reorged recovery attemtps will be picked up again by the log recoverer
+    - Logs enqueued through recovery attemtps will be picked up again by the log recoverer
 - Insufficient funds - the `upkeepTriggerID` is removed
+    - This can happen when we thought there were sufficient funds during checkPipeline but during onchain execution funds were not enough (e.g. gas price spike)
+    - conditional upkeeps will be sampled and checked again automatically on a later block
-    - expected to be picked up by the log recoverer
+    - Logs are expected to be picked up again by the log recoverer
+- Cancelled Upkeep - the `upkeepTriggerID` is removed.
+No recovery is needed as upkeep is cancelled

 **Is Transmission Confirmed**